Freedom89/Allstate_kaggle/index.md

 * [Here](https://www.kaggle.com/mmueller/allstate-claims-severity/stacking-starter/run/390867/code)
 * [And here](https://www.kaggle.com/c/allstate-claims-severity/forums/t/25743/stacking-understanding-python-package-for-stacking)

 I did not have any of my out-of-bag (OOB) training sets.
-This meant that I had to re-write my codes and retrain the models. **Lesson Learnt: You should always extract the OOB sets for models running on *k*-fold validation in case stacking is required.**
+This meant that I had to re-write my codes and retrain the models. **Lesson Learnt: You should always extract the OOB sets for models running on *k*-fold validation even if you are unsure stacking is required.**

 ##### XGB example (pseudo code)